Hello, I’m Holly, a Scottish Artist and Illustrator who made the move to the Henley area in 2012 with my then, very young family.

-I am beyond excited to come on board as co-director of Henley School of Art.
+I am beyond excited to come on board as Assistant Director of the Henley School of Art.
 Jo and I met through her Zoom Life-Drawing sessions and when the opportunity arose to join her in the studio and become part of her wonderful school, it seemed like the most fantastically serendipitous moment.
 It is a rare thing in life when you meet someone who makes you feel totally welcome and at ease, but that is exactly how I felt with Jo.
 Jo and the school were the very thing that I didn’t know were missing in my life and the creative potential that lies ahead of us is truly inspiring.

 Some of Holly's work